deleomike/PSU-SmartJobSearch/README.md

 # PSU-ResumeEvaluator

+FEATURES
+1. Job Search Tool.
+Extracts keywords from a resume and job posting descriptions and finds the best matches.
+2. Context Discovery Tool.
+Extracts keywords from a resume and finds the context these terms are used in for a set of job postings.
+3. Industry Research Tool.
+Finds the most common keywords in job postings found using given search terms.

+INSTRUCTIONS
 0. web crawler continuously feeds watson discovery for the collection
 1. user provides search terms + cover letter / resume
 2. watson discovery uses collection and search terms to return top 5 job postings